 Galliford Try is a national housebuilding and construction company delivering industry leading performance in the construction of a sustainable future.

 We are committed to a policy of effectively managing all aspects of health, safety and welfare.
 We maintain our fundamental belief that everyone has the right to return home unharmed at the end of each and every working day.

 As a result, we have defined the role of a Coach differently.
 At Galliford Try, Coaches promote and monitor use of our behavioural safety toolkit.
 We aim to nominate a Coach from each site to attend the in-house two day Coaching course which promotes collaboration across our Group.
-To date, over 350 site operatives have volunteered to become Coaches.
+To date, over 530 site operatives have become trained Coaches.
 Our Group Health and Safety Development Manager and local HS&E Advisors support each Coach on a daily basis.
 The Coach reviews the site specific strategy with directors to monitor use of the tools; identify areas for improvement and assign necessary resources.
 Progress is further monitored through regular safety climate surveys which are specific to Business Units.
-A Challenging Beliefs, Affecting Behaviour review group is attended by members of the Executive Board and external human factor specialists.
+A Challenging Beliefs, Affecting Behaviour review group is attended by members of the Executive Board and external consultants specialising in human factors.
 This ensures we continue on our journey to safety excellence by identifying underlying process issues and re-evaluating long term goals.